 - The victim has not proven their lost wages.

 - The injured person underwent unnecessary medical treatment for their injuries.

 Insurance companies for trucking carriers will usually take a very aggressive stance in settling accident claims.
 Certain insurance companies have a reputation for making extremely low settlement offers, even if the victim’s injuries are severe.

-Consult With An Attorney After A Semi-Truck Accident
+Consult With A Semi-Truck Accident Attorney

 Studies have shown that in larger cases with more serious injuries, a semi-truck accident victim is likely to recover more compensation for their injuries with the help of a lawyer than without, even after subtracting the lawyer’s fee.

 Why is this so?
 Because the attorney has specialized knowledge and the legal authority to go to court, thereby forcing the trucking carrier and its insurance company to incur more expense by having to hire its own attorney(s).
 An experienced semi-truck accident attorney usually has a better understanding of what the claim is worth and then can often communicate the value of the claim to the insurance adjuster.